 (iii) wishes to receive delivery of goods in quantities that, in the council’s opinion, are significant in nature, the transportation of which requires the use of a street or road in the municipality; and

 (c) in the council’s opinion, the transportation of the goods mentioned in clause (b) and the movement of any vehicles or equipment required to produce or ship those goods is likely to result in damage to the streets or roads.

 The R. M. of Sherwood adheres to the Road Maintenance Agreement Rates as established through The Municipalities Act Regulations.
 To view the current Road Maintenance Agreement Rates, please click here.
+If you would like to apply for a Road Haul Agreement, please click here.
 Prior to hauling, please contact our Public Works Department at 306-525-5237.